geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-12-09/meeting-transcript.md

 Like, I want all of the Linux, Mac, or Windows-specific stuff abstracted into a class.
 And then, like, I want the test to work on all of them.
 And then the Direct stuff.
-The biggest thing that I'm excited about about the Direct stuff is...
+The biggest thing that I'm excited about about the Direct stuff is..
 So, Comma has a Snapdragon 845, and we want to plug an AMD GPU into that.
 We have a USB port.

 **Nimlgen** [00:13:03]